aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

         - this process does NOT create an organization trust role
         - imported accounts do NOT have the quarantine SCP applied as we don't want to break existing workloads
     - Login to the account using the existing administrative credentials
-    - Execute the Accelerator provided CloudFormation template to create the required Accelerator bootstrapping role - in the Github repo here: `reference-artifacts\Custom-Scripts\Import-Account-CFN-Role-Template.yml`
+    - Execute the Accelerator provided CloudFormation template to create the required Accelerator bootstrapping role - in the GitHub repo here: `reference-artifacts\Custom-Scripts\Import-Account-CFN-Role-Template.yml`
         - add the account to the Accelerator config file and run the state machine
     - If you simply created the account with an incorrect role name, you likely need to take extra steps:
         - Update the Accelerator config file to add the parameter: `global-options\ignored-ous` = `["UnManagedAccounts"]`
         - In AWS Organizations, create a new OU named `UnManagedAccounts` (case sensitive)
-        - Move the account to the `UnManagedAccounts` ou
+        - Move the account to the `UnManagedAccounts` OU
         - You can now remove the Quarantine SCP from the account
         - Assume an administrative role into the account
         - Execute the Accelerator provided CloudFormation template to create the required Accelerator bootstrapping role